Santa Barbara Cottage Hospital: Services

 Santa Barbara Cottage Hospital is a full-service hospital, primarily serving the diverse population of Santa Barbara County.
 There are three other satellite hospitals within the Cottage Health system: Santa Ynez Cottage Hospital, Goleta Valley Cottage Hospital, and Cottage Rehabilitation Hospital.
 The hospital has regular medical-surgical beds as well as a CCU and an ICU.

-Several medical services are offered, including a neonatal intensive care unit and the hospital was recognized for its geriatric care.
+Several medical services are offered, including a Level III NICU and the hospital was recognized for its geriatric care.

 Santa Barbara Cottage Hospital is a Level I Trauma Center (upgraded from Level II in 2017) and the largest between Los Angeles and San Francisco.

 History

-The hospital opened on December 8, 1891 as a twenty-five bed hospital by Mary A. Ashley.
+Santa Barbara Cottage Hospital was opened on December 8, 1891 as a twenty-five bed hospital by Mary A. Ashley.
 The original building was designed by the prominent local architect Peter J. Barber.

-On June 4 2021, Princess Lilibet of Sussex, daughter of Prince Harry, Duke of Sussex and Meghan, Duchess of Sussex, and granddaughter of King Charles III, was born at the hospital.
+On June 4, 2021, Princess Lilibet of Sussex, daughter of Prince Harry, Duke of Sussex and Meghan, Duchess of Sussex, and granddaughter of King Charles III, was born at the hospital.